inrae/diades.atlas/README.md

 # Backend requirement

-## The apps needs to connect to a db.
+## PostGis

-To update the translations or to run the shiny application locallt, the PostGis database is required.
+To update the translations or to run the shiny application locally, the PostGis database is required.

-It can be set via:
-**If you change these lines to set the real values, be sure to set them back with the examples below before commit**
+To be able to connect to a PostGis instance the user needs to define some golem config parameters and environment variables.

+### golem config parameters

+Those are stored in `inst/golem-config.yml` and can be modified as such:

 ``` r
 # database name